Reducing Spatial and Temporal Dimensionality in the Multidimensional Caldeira-Leggett Model: Introduction

 The open quantum system coupled to a harmonic bath is widely employed as a simplified model to study the dissipative effects of condensed-phase environments \cite{caldeira1983path} and also to simulate the effects of environments composed of normal mode vibrations, lattice phonons, and other more complex unstructured environments \cite{chandler1988introduction,makri1999linear}.
 A notable feature of the harmonic bath is that its degrees of freedom can be analytically integrated out in the path integral formulation, motivating the development of diverse numerical techniques for simulating open quantum systems.
 A typical example is the spin-boson model \cite{chakravarty1984dynamics,thorwart2004dynamics,xu2023performance}, which describes a two-level system interacting with a bosonic environment.
 For open systems with more possible states, current research predominantly focuses on systems with special structures such as open spin chains \cite{makri2018modular,wang2023real,sun2024simulation}.
 In these systems, matrix product state representations are used to make the simulation tractable, but extending such approaches beyond one dimension remains challenging \cite{yan2021efficient,wang2023real,erpenbeck2023tensor,sun2024simulation}.
 The spin-boson model can also be viewed as an implementation of the Caldeira-Leggett model \cite{caldeira1981influence,caldeira1983path,caldeira1985influence}, in which a particle is located in a double-well potential.
 However, most existing approaches remain limited to finite-dimensional systems, and numerical investigations of the Caldeira-Leggett model are confined to one-dimensional cases \cite{wang2025solving}.

 Various models and methods have been developed to simulate open quantum systems.
-The Nakajima-Zwanzig equation \cite{nakajima1958quantum,zwanzig1960ensemble} captures the temporal non-locality through a memory kernel.
+The Nakajima-Zwanzig equation \cite{nakajima1958quantum,zwanzig1960ensemble,shi2003new,zhang2006nonequilibrium,cohen2011memory,cohen2013numerically,wilner2013bistability,kelly2013efficient,kelly2016generalized} captures the temporal non-locality through a memory kernel.
 In the weak system-bath coupling regime, the process can be approximated by a Markovian process described by the Lindblad equation \cite{lindblad1976generators}.
 However, in more general cases, it would be difficult to bypass the non-Markovian nature during the numerical simulation.
 Due to the decay of the memory effect, a finite memory length prevents unlimited growth of storage or computational cost.
-The transfer tensor method (TTM) \cite{cerrillo2014non} uses this technique to derive a discretized form of the Nakajima-Zwanzig equation.
+The transfer tensor method (TTM) \cite{cerrillo2014non,rosenbach2016efficient} uses this technique to derive a discretized form of the Nakajima-Zwanzig equation.
 Alternatively, the hierarchical equations of motion (HEOM) \cite{tanimura1990nonperturbative,tanimura1989time,tanimura2020numerically} can be applied to the harmonic bath.
+Recently, matrix product state and matrix product operator methods are widely used to efficiently simulate open quantum systems by exploiting their structure \cite{strathearn2018efficient,cygorek2022simulation,gribben2022exact,nunez2022learning,ng2023real,thoenniss2023efficient,nayak2025steady}.